Working with IWDG Consulting gives you access to Ireland’s most qualified and experienced team of researchers, surveyors and analysts.

 Dave Wall is based in Co.
 Down and is a graduate of Trinity College Dublin.
 He is an experienced marine mammal surveyor and has conducted numerous ship-based marine mammal surveys on Irish and EU commercial and research vessels and has logged in excess of two thousand hours of survey experience at sea.
 Dave is experienced in project management, survey team management, data collection, data analysis, report writing and mapping.
 Dave manages the IWDG ship survey database and surveys

 Stephanie Levesque gained a masters degree in wild animal biology in London focusing on marine mammal strandings.
 After working for SeaWatch Foundation in Wales in 2012, where she participated in land and boat based surveys of bottlenose dolphins, harbour porpoises and grey seals, she joined the Shannon Dolphin and Wildlife Foundation.
 Here she carried out bottlenose dolphin surveys in the Shannon Estuary and worked as a deck hand and tour guide on a dolphin tour boat.
 Since 2013 she has been working with the IWDG performing land and ship based MMO work, as well as assisting with observations and PAM during harbour porpoise surveys.
-She is currently Project Manager of the Necropsy Tender the IWDG won from the Marine Institute and being delivered by IWDG in collaboration with the GMIT and Regional Vet Labs.
+She is currently Project Manager of the Necropsy Tender which the IWDG won from the Marine Institute and is being delivered in collaboration with GMIT and the Regional Vet Lab in Cork.

 Clowie Russell is the IWDG Marine Mammal Ecologist working on the Alexandra Basin Re-development project on behalf of Dublin Port.
 She completed a BSc (hons) in Marine Science in NUIG and has been a member of the IWDG since 2012.
 She is a qualified JNCC Marine Mammal Observer with experience inshore, offshore and land based monitoring for both research and mitigation purposes.